Cary Academy: Clubs

 Student clubs include the Art Club, the Chess Club, Community Service Club, the Drama Club, Foreign Language and Culture Clubs (Covering Chinese, Spanish, French, and German), Investment Club, Math Club, National Honor Society, the Robotics Club (FRC #5160), SADD, the Science Club, Tech Club, Speech and Debate Team, USAYPT, the Step Team, Student Council / Government, and the ACSL Club.

 Publications

 Cary Academy has a Literary Magazine, a student newspaper called The Campitor, and yearbook called The Legacy.

 Speech and Debate

 Cary Academy's Speech and Debate Team participates in the Tarheel Forensic League (TFL), the National Speech and Debate Association (NSDA), and the National Catholic Forensics League (NCFL).
 At the 2004, 2024, and 2025 TFL North Carolina State Championships, the team won the Governor's Cup for best overall results.
-The NDSA recognized Cary Academy with the Leading Chapter Award for the Tarheel East District in 2007, 2013, 2018, and 2024.
-The NDSA also named Cary Academy #28 on their Top 100 Schools list for the 2020–21 school year.
+The NSDA recognized Cary Academy with the Leading Chapter Award for the Tarheel East District in 2007, 2013, 2018, and 2024.
+The NSDA also named Cary Academy #28 on their Top 100 Schools list for the 2020–21 school year.